StaticReturn/staticreturn.github.io/rules/professions/dungeon_delver.md

 ### Dungeon Abilities
 *  When foraging you collect twice as much.
 *  When surprised roll a d6.
-On a 5-6 you are not surprised or avoid close effects of a trap.
+On a 5-6 you are not surprised or avoid melee range effects of a trap.